How to Set Up Google Analytics for Your Website

 For HTML Websites:

-- Access Your Website’s Code: Open your website’s HTML files in a code editor or through your hosting platform.
+- Edit Your Website’s Code: Open your website’s HTML files.

 - Paste the Code in the